PowerAnalysis: Part 2 picoCTF 2023 Solution

 Description

-Full AES-128 key recovery via Differential Power Analysis (DPA) on noisier power traces, building on PowerAnalysis Part 1.
-You need a larger trace corpus and additional signal processing to overcome noise and successfully recover all 16 key bytes.
+Full AES-128 key recovery via Correlation Power Analysis (CPA) on noisier power traces, building on PowerAnalysis Part 1.
+You receive only 100 pre-collected traces (fewer than Part 1 allowed you to gather) and additional signal processing is needed to extract the key from this noisier, limited dataset.

 Download and unzip the challenge files.